-The draft Strategy has been prepared within the framework of relevant State and regional policies and is consistent with other policies and strategies of the Colac Otway Shire.
+The Strategy has been prepared within the framework of relevant State and regional policies and is consistent with other policies and strategies of the Colac Otway Shire.

 Walking and cycling offer significant economic, environmental, social and health benefits for the Colac Otway Shire (COS), which like most municipalities is facing increasing problems and costs related to congestion, accidents, loss of amenity and space, noise, obesity and heart disease and energy consumption.
 Walking and cycling are low-cost, low impact and highly accessible modes of travel, with significant health benefits.
 They are the most ‘human’ forms of transport available, creating virtually no negative impact in urban environments and offering immense benefits to the individual and society.